tejeswar5/abc_fitness_repo/README.md

 ## Overview

-This is a Spring Boot application for managing and booking fitness lectures.
-It includes features for creating lectures, booking participation, and managing users.
+This is a Spring Boot application for managing and booking fitness classes.
+It includes features for creating classes, booking participation, and managing users.

 ## Key Features

-- **Lecture Management**: Create and retrieve fitness lectures.
+- **Class Management**: Create and retrieve fitness lectures.
 - **Booking System**: Book lectures for specific dates, ensuring that bookings adhere to capacity and date constraints.
 - **User Validation**: Validate users before allowing them to make bookings.
 - **Unit Tests**: Comprehensive test cases to ensure the correctness of the booking logic.